RJalol/E2E-uzbek-absa/README.md

 # Instructions:

-Download glove or word2vec file and change the path in w2v.py correspondingly.
+  Download word2vec from FastTEXT for Uzbek language file and we need to change the path in w2v.py correspondingly that works for Uzbek language current version is for English language ready.
+This TODO task.

 # Embedding Files

 This folder should contain the embedding files used for the model.